 These forecasts are produced by running five members of the Met Office ensemble climate forecast through groundwater models of observation borehole hydrographs at 42 sites across the country.
 The sites are distributed across the principal aquifers.
 Based on the distribution of observed historical groundwater levels in a given month, seven categories have been derived for each site: very low, low, below normal, normal, above normal, high, and very high.
 The forecast groundwater level is assigned to one of these seven categories depending on where it falls within the distribution of the historically observed values.

-Outlook based on modelled groundwater from historical climate

-Period: February 2024 - January 2025

-Issued on 06.02.2024 using data to the end of January
+Outlook based on modelled groundwater from historical climate Period: April 2024 - March 2025 Issued on 05.04.2024 using data to the end of March.

-Groundwater levels at Skirwith in the Permo-Triassic Sandstones are forecast to be exceptionally high over the next 6 months, before returning towards notably high and above normal conditions throughout the following 6 months.
-In the Chalk at Rockley and the Permo-Triassic Sandstones at Bussels No 7A, normal conditions are expected to transition slightly towards more above normal levels across the next 12 months.
-At New Red Lion and Little Bucket Farm in the Chalk, above normal conditions are likely to persist for the next 3 and 5 months respectively, before giving way to more normal conditions.
+Groundwater levels at Skirwith in the Permo-Triassic Sandstones are forecast to be exceptionally high over the next 4 months, before returning towards notably high and above normal conditions throughout the following 8 months.
+In the Chalk at Rockley and the Permo-Triassic Sandstones at Bussels No 7A, above normal conditions are likely to continue for the next 5 - 6 months before transitioning towards more normal conditions for the remaining 6 - 7 months.
+At New Red Lion and Little Bucket Farm, above normal conditions are likely to persist for the next 5 and 7 months respectively, before giving way to more normal conditions.
 At Dalton Holme normal conditions are expected to persist for the next 12 months.

 This outlook is based on monthly ensembles of historical sequences of observed climate (rainfall and potential evpotranspiration) that form input to hydrological models.
 The outputs are probabilistic simulations of the average groundwater level over the forecast horizon (3 to 12 months ahead), at each location.
 The graphs show variation over time of the number of simulated groundwater levels in each monthly ensemble, that fall within each the seven categories: exceptionally low, notably low, below normal, normal, above normal, notably high and exceptionally high.
 The monthly variations can be compared to the long-term average distribution of levels, which are shown as columns on the left and right of each graph.
 This outlook is based entirely on historical sequences and therefore does not contain any knowledge of the state of the atmosphere and ocean.
 It is hence possible that some of the historical sequences used might be inconsistent with current large-scale atmospheric conditions and would therefore be unlikely to occur in the next few months.